 instructs the Directors of the three Bureaux

-to participate in and support the activities of CWG-STB-CS,
+to participate in and support the activities of CWG-STB-CS/CV,

 invites Member States

-1 to nominate representative(s) having broad knowledge and experience on the subject to participate in the activities and attend the meetings of CWG-STB-CS;
+1 to nominate representative(s) having broad knowledge and experience on the subject to participate in the activities and attend the meetings of CWG-STB-CS/CV;

 2 to consider, where applicable, any comments from their respective Sector Members on the work of the group, with a view to taking them into account, as appropriate, when submitting their contributions to the work of the group.

-ANNEX TO RESOLUTION 163 (Guadalajara, 2010)
+ANNEX TO RESOLUTION 163 (rev. busan, 2014)

-Terms of reference of the Council Working Group (CWG-STB-CS)
+Terms of reference of the Council Working Group (CWG-STB-CS/CV)

-The terms of reference of the Council Working Group on a stable Constitution (CWG-STB-CS), as referred to in resolves 1 of this resolution, are:
+The terms of reference of the Council Working Group on a stable Constitution and a Convention (CWG-STB-CS/CV), as referred to in resolves 1 of this resolution, are:

-1 To examine the provisions of the current ITU Constitution and those of the current ITU Convention, without proposing modifications to their text, and carry out studies of these provisions in order to prepare the draft of the stable Constitution and the draft of another "document/convention"; the latter would not be subject to the ratification, acceptance, approval or accession stipulated in Articles 52 and 53 of the Constitution.
+1 To examine the provisions of the current ITU Constitution and those of the current ITU Convention, including proposals on modifications to their texts particularly provisions on amendments of the instruments, and carry out studies of these provisions in order to prepare the draft of the stable Constitution and the draft of Convention.

-2 To this effect, CWG-STB-CS, without proposing modifications to the text of the Constitution and Convention, shall:

-2.1 Examine the provisions of the Constitution and Convention, including those amendments approved by the 2010 plenipotentiary conference, in order to identify those provisions which are of a stable and fundamental nature and should continue to be of a stable and fundamental nature in the future.

-2.2 Consolidate and include all provisions identified under § 2.1 above, without proposing modifications to their text, in a document labelled "Draft stable Constitution", which will be subject to ratification, acceptance, approval or accession as stipulated in Articles 52 and 53 of the Constitution.

-2.3 Consolidate and include the remaining provisions contained in the current Constitution and the current Convention, including those amendments approved by the 2010 plenipotentiary conference, not identified as being of a stable and fundamental nature, nor identified as being of a continued/permanent stable and fundamental nature as a result of the activities carried out under § 2.1 above in another "document/convention".
-This "document/convention", would not be subject to the ratification, acceptance, approval or accession as stipulated in Articles 52 and 53 of the Constitution.

-3 To suggest consequential changes to the draft stable Constitution and the draft "document/convention" as a result of actions taken when performing the tasks contained in §§ 2.2 and 2.3 above, together with corresponding cross-references, in a separate section of the report, for consideration and required action by the 2014 plenipotentiary conference, as appropriate.
+2 To suggest consequential changes to the draft stable Constitution and the draft Convention as a result of actions taken when performing the tasks contained in § 1 above, together with corresponding cross-references, in a separate section of the report, for consideration and required action by the 2018 plenipotentiary conference, as appropriate.

-4 To seek contributions and comments from Member States.
+3 To seek contributions and comments from Member States.

-5 To prepare, pursuant to resolves 2 of this resolution, the annual and final reports for submission to the 2011, 2012 and 2013 sessions of the ITU Council.
+4 To prepare, pursuant to resolves 2 of this resolution, the annual and final reports for submission to the2015, 2016 and 2017 sessions of the ITU Council.

-6 To post on the group's website comments from Sector Members on the annual reports prepared by the group in 2011 and 2012.
+5 To post on the group's website comments from Sector Members on the annual reports prepared by the group in 2015 and2016.

-7 CWG-STB-CS shall hold two meetings in 2011, each for a maximum period of five days.
-The number of meetings in 2012 and 2013 should not exceed two per year, each for a maximum period of five days.
-However, a final decision on the number and duration of the meetings in 2012 and 2013 will be taken by the Council.
+6 CWG-STB-CS/CV shall hold two meetings in 2015, each for a maximum period of five days.
+The number of meetings in 2016 and 2017 should not exceed two per year, each for a maximum period of five days.
+However, a final decision on the number and duration of the meetings in 2016 and 2017 will be taken by the Council.
 These meetings should take place preferably collocated with other major relevant ITU events/meetings.